 The Affordable Care Act required most health plans to cover all forms of birth control.
 There’s a good chance you can get an IUD for free or at a low cost.
 Ask us about this.
 Once we see your health plan, we can give you a definitive answer.

 Call our office to learn more about your IUD birth control in Houston, TX!

-Schedule a Consult at Northwest Women’s Center!
+Schedule an IUD Consult at Northwest Women’s Center!

 Contact the knowledgeable and compassionate practitioners of Northwest Women's Center today if you are interested in getting an IUD for your birth control needs.
 Our practice serves women in Houston and the surrounding areas of Texas.
-Call 281.444.3440 today to arrange personalized one-on-one consult.
+Call 281.444.3440 today to arrange a personalized one-on-one consult.
 We look forward to speaking with you!